Vision-Kek/ABCDFSS/eval/README.md

 # Reproduce

 ## How to do in one step

-Using the code, you need to
+Handle quick-infer mode: ❌`OFF`:   `--adapt-to every-episode` ✅`ON`: `--adapt-to first-episode`

-1. set `fit_every_episode = True` to simulate the scenario that each episode is adapted independently from scratch
+Handle no-pp mode: ❌`OFF`:   `--postprocessing dynamic` ✅`ON`: `--postprocessing off`

-2. append `self.pred_mask = self.apply_crf()` in the last line of the `SingleSampleEval.forward` function before the`return` statement, to run post-processing
+For the terms quick-infer and no-pp, please refer to the paper.
+For the main table both are off.

-Note that both steps will make the process dramatically slower, ~x50 for 1.
+Note that turning them off will make the process dramatically slower, ~x50 for 1.
 Postprocessing in 2. is running only on CPU currently and thus slow.
-Moreover, the dynamic decision mentioned in the paper is not covered here, so that it will actually worsen predictions for Chest-Xray for instance.
-I am working on it to provide you a faster and more convenient way to reproduce the paper algorithms.
-In the meantime, I show you how I did it with some more code fragments than this repo
+I am working on implementing the algorithms more efficiently and will update the repo then.
+You can get faster results with choosing postprocessing to be done `always` instad of `dynamic`, but that will worsen some predictions, for Chest-Xray for instance.
+If you prefer, you can also run it in two steps, to save time and resources, since only Part 1 makes use of GPU currently:

 ## How I did it